amspath/wsi-patching-pipeline/README.md

 ```

 ## 3) Checkout the examples
-`demo.py` shows you how to build a basic pipeline for creating a WebDataset
+`demo.py` shows you how to build a basic pipeline for creating a WebDataset (A materializing pipeline)
 ```python
 p = (
     WSIGrid(slides=slides, level=0, use_gpu=True)